-At Regan Peggs Solicitors, we’ll make sure that your case is presented correctly, fairly and effectively, and unlike other criminal defence solicitors, we won’t hand you over to a stranger to represent you in court if your case requires it – from start to finish, you’ll deal directly with us.
+At Regan Peggs Solicitors, we’ll make sure that your case is presented correctly, fairly and effectively, and we can even represent you in court – so from start to finish, you’ll deal directly with us.

 With experience in all areas of criminal defence (and an excellent track record for success) we’ll give you clear, straightforward advice to help you make well-informed decisions about your case, and more importantly, your future.

 Want a no-strings chat about your case?
 Make an enquiry now and we’ll be in touch as soon as we can.

 Defence for serious crime